Course Cheatsheet

 Reading a 2x2 Table

-| B | B’ | Total | |
+| \(B\) | \(B'\) | Total | |

 |---|---|---|---|

-| A | a | b | a+b |
+| \(A\) | \(a\) | \(b\) | \(a+b\) |

-| A’ | c | d | c+d |
+| \(A'\) | \(c\) | \(d\) | \(c+d\) |

-| Total | a+c | b+d | n |
+| Total | \(a+c\) | \(b+d\) | \(n\) |

-Probability Calculations from Tables
+Probability Types from Tables

-| Probability | Formula | Name |
+| Probability | Formula | Where to Look |

 |---|---|---|

-| \(P(A)\) | \(\frac{a+b}{n}\) | Marginal |
+| Marginal \(P(A)\) | \(\frac{a+b}{n}\) | Row total / Grand total |

-| \(P(B)\) | \(\frac{a+c}{n}\) | Marginal |
+| Marginal \(P(B)\) | \(\frac{a+c}{n}\) | Column total / Grand total |

-| \(P(A \cap B)\) | \(\frac{a}{n}\) | Joint |
+| Joint \(P(A \cap B)\) | \(\frac{a}{n}\) | Cell / Grand total |

-| \(P(A|B)\) | \(\frac{a}{a+c}\) | Conditional |
+| Conditional \(P(A|B)\) | \(\frac{a}{a+c}\) | Cell / Column total |

-| \(P(B|A)\) | \(\frac{a}{a+b}\) | Conditional |
+| Conditional \(P(B|A)\) | \(\frac{a}{a+b}\) | Cell / Row total |

 Independence Test in Tables

-Events are independent if: \[P(A \cap B) = P(A) \times P(B)\]
+\[P(A \cap B) = P(A) \times P(B)\]

-Or equivalently, observed cell count equals expected: \[\text{Expected} = \frac{\text{Row Total} \times \text{Column Total}}{\text{Grand Total}}\]
+\[\text{Expected} = \frac{\text{Row Total} \times \text{Column Total}}{\text{Grand Total}}\]

 Binomial Distribution

-Conditions
+Four Conditions

 - Fixed number of trials \(n\)

-- Two outcomes: Success (p) or Failure (1-p)
+- Two outcomes: Success (probability \(p\)) or Failure (probability \(1-p\))

 - Independent trials

-- Constant probability \(p\)
+- Constant probability \(p\) for each trial

 Probability Mass Function